Franzelswarnmps/Texture-Generator/readme.md

 # How do I export the image?
 In the WASM version, the *Save* button will prompt you to save the png to your filesystem.
 On the standalone version, you can paste the string into Chrome and save the image.
-The string is contains the image in as a png in base64 with content type and content encoding specified for html rendering.
+The string contains the image as a png in base64 with content type and content encoding specified for html rendering.

 # Build notes